KnightmareLeon/simple-student-information-system-webapp/README.md

 Development and Emerging Technologies.
 The first version was made with Java, with the database files saved as .csv files.
 The second version was also made with Java, but the database system used was made with MySQL.
-This version, the webapp, will be made with Flask, Bootstrap and PostgreSQL.
+This version, the webapp, will be made with Flask, HTML, CSS, Boostrap, Javascript, JQuery, PostgreSQL, and Supabase.

 ---